matomo-org/developer-documentation/docs/3.x/wordpress/matomo-plugin.md

 }
 ```

-## Adding a Matomo plugin to a WordPress plugin
+## Adding one or multiple Matomo plugins to a WordPress plugin

 If you want to add, customise, or remove behaviour within Matomo, you may want to create a Matomo plugin within your WordPress plugin.